backdrop-contrib/mobile_navigation/readme.md

 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

 1. Download and extract the Mobile Navigation Module into the modules directory.
 2. Go to /admin/config/user-interface/mobile_navigation.
-Configure and save.
-3. View your site on a small screen and look for the main/primary menu button.
+Configure.

 COMING FROM DRUPAL?
 -------------------